-With new studies coming out monthly, it is no longer a secret that aspartame is a toxic and dangerous ingredient found in many foods.
-Even though it is approved by the FDA, there have been numerous reports of aspartame poisoning surfacing.
-One of the reasons we wrote Unjunk Your Junk Food was to help educate people on how to protect themselves from these truly terrifying health risks.
-We interviewed Roseanna Curtale, a woman who suffered from aspartame poisoning about her experience.
+It is no longer a secret that aspartame is a toxic and dangerous ingredient found in many foods.
+Even though it is still approved by the FDA, there have been numerous reports of aspartame poisoning surfacing.
+One of the reasons I wrote Unjunk Your Junk Food was to help educate people on how to protect themselves from these truly terrifying health risks.
+We interviewed Roseanna Curtale, a woman who suffered from aspartame poisoning, about her experience.

 Roseanna Curtale: This went on for about 3 to 4 months and it got so bad that I could not get out of bed.
 My family started to get really worried.

 Roseanna Curtale: They thought I was crazy and just gave me anti-anxiety medication and told me to not drink too much coffee.
 One doctor told me that a resting heart rate of 92 bpm was normal.
 I knew that was not normal for me and I knew it wasn’t the coffee or the stress either.
 I did not take the medication because I also knew that the level of depression I was experiencing was not something normal for me.
 I was never a depressed person before.
 I knew something else was going on, I just couldn’t figure out what it was.
 (Just a note… I have not had that type of depression in 6 years since quitting aspartame.)

 Andrea Donsky: How did you figure out that it was aspartame poisoning?

 Roseanna Curtale: I figured it out myself.
 I kept searching my symptoms online on a one-by-one basis, but once I entered all of my symptoms into a search together, the aspartame poisoning websites started popping up.